microsoft/genaiscript/docs/vscode.md

 ## User experience

 This diagram demonstrates the AI-enhanced workflow process in genaiscript.
-The gpspec starts the `gptool`, which reads the `gpspec`, interacts with the gpvm and foundation model.
+The gpspec starts the `script`, which reads the `gpspec`, interacts with the gpvm and foundation model.
 The AI-generated output is used to update the workspace, and the user interacts with the updated workspace through the genaiscript extension to VS code.

 ```mermaid